Rotavirus

 - Rotavirus is the most common cause of severe diarrhoea in children worldwide causing about 215,000 deaths a year.
 More than 90 per cent are in low-income countries in Africa and Asia.

-- In Australia, before the vaccine was introduced, rotavirus hospitalised roughly 10,000 children aged under five each year.
+- In Australia, before the rotavirus vaccine was introduced, the virus hospitalised roughly 10,000 children aged under five each year.

 - Since the vaccine was introduced in Australia, child hospital admissions due to rotavirus have dropped by more than 70 per cent.